 Outdated Look, Feel, and Function = Website Redesign

 Technology keeps speeding up which means your website need to keep pace.
-A website redesign isn’t cheap—ranging anywhere from $5,000–$50,000.
+But how much does it cost to build a website in 2020?
+That depends on the size of your business.
+New websites range anywhere from $2,000–$100,000+.
 However, your digital presence relies on a functional and effective website and will deliver a healthy ROI if you redesign wisely.
 Here are some clues you need a website redesign.

 Your website looks like it’s from the 90s.

 Would you go to a business meeting looking like a hot mess?
 Then don’t do the equivalent with your website.
 If your site looks outdated and sloppy, it won’t make a great impression.
 Start your website redesign journey by sitting down to determine what’s working and what isn’t.
 Create a priority list of what absolutely needs to be fixed immediately and what can wait.
 Opt for all the bells and whistles with a fully custom website redesign if you have the budget.
-Choose a malleable theme (template) for a smaller price tag if money is tight.
+Choose a malleable theme like a WordPress template for a much smaller price tag and great result.

 Your website isn’t responsive or optimized for mobile.